isso-comments/isso/docs/docs/configuration/server.rst

 	submit his website URL.No need setting it if you are fine with the default format.

-user_format
+user_format_url
+    specify the format to use when a reply notification with the replier's URL is sent to a commenter.
+No need setting it if you are fine with the default format.

+user_format_nourl
-    specify the format to use when a reply notification to a commenter is sent.
+	specify the format to use when a reply notification is sent to a commenter when the replier doesn't submit his website URL.
 No need setting it if you are fine with the default format.

 Guard
 -----